-In the wave to reform the use of money bail, opponents of secured financial release would have us believe that only poor people, notably African Americans, are being held in jail and that they all have only been arrested for low level crimes.
+In the wave to reform the use of money bail, opponents of secured financial release would have us believe that only poor people, notably African Americans, are being held in jail and that they all have only been arrested for low-level crimes.

 The Pretrial Justice Institute, whose core mission is to eliminate financially secured bail, proudly highlights on its website the following statement:

-No matter what you call it, requiring people to pay to stay out of jail before trial is unfair and unsafe, and wastes tax dollars.
+No matter what you call it, requiring people to pay to stay out of jail before trial is unfair and unsafe and wastes tax dollars.

 If society doesn’t have laws to discourage bad behavior, such behavior will continue – whether you are rich or poor, black or white.
-Communities won’t be safe as long as the criminal justice system enables bad behavior.
+Communities won’t be safe as long as the criminal justice system enables terrible behavior.

 Bail agents don’t set bail for individuals; the court does.
 Bail agents rarely arrest people; law enforcement does.
 If people wish to use the services of a bail agent to gain their freedom pending the outcome of their case, that is their decision.
 Bail agents force no one to use their services.
 People have to be responsible for their own choices.
 Much like auto or home insurance, individuals pay a fee to have coverage if something should happen.
-Bail agents charge a small non-refundable fee to cover their loses if the defendant fails to appear.
+Bail agents charge a small non-refundable fee to cover theirs loses if the defendant fails to appear.

-If the court wishes to release someone on their own recognizance or with conditions so that individuals as PJI attests, “Might not lose a job, which, in turn, could mean rent won’t get paid, families won’t be fed and so on,” they can do so if circumstances warrant such release.
+If the court wishes to release someone on their recognizance or with conditions so that individuals, as PJI attests, “Might not lose a job, which, in turn, could mean rent won’t get paid, families won’t be fed and so on,” they can do so if circumstances warrant a such release.
 That is called judicial discretion.
 Many courts also allow defendants to post ten percent of their bond to the court directly for release.
 And fines and fees will be deducted from that amount if needed.
 There is no outcry when the court takes a fee.

-Eliminating the Constitutional right to bail as outlined in the Bill of Rights as a wholesale option, is not acceptable.
+Eliminating the Constitutional right to bail, as outlined in the Bill of Rights as a wholesale option, is not acceptable.